jonraem/koodikummit-git/README.md

-# koodikummit-git
+# Koodikummit git exercise

-Git exercise for Koodikummit.
+This repository contains a base for playing around with git.